Program overview

 Graduates of the Addictions Recovery Practitioner program can pursue a variety of career opportunities in Canada, including:

-• Case Manager: Coordinate services and resources for clients, ensuring they receive comprehensive care and support.
+• Case Manager: Coordinate care and services for clients, ensuring they receive the necessary support and resources for their recovery journey.

-• Community Outreach Worker: Engage with communities to raise awareness about addiction issues and promote available resources.
+• Community Outreach Worker: Engage with the community to raise awareness about substance use issues and connect individuals with available resources and support.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.